danielamadori/danielamadori.github.io/_pages/about.md

 * Project Management and Business Organization

 In 2022, I started my Master's degree (M.Sc.) in Computer Science and Engineering at the University of Verona.
-During this year I was a tutor in the same university for the B.Sc. in Computer Science, teaching Programming 2 and Software Engineering.
+During this year I was a tutor in the same university for the B.Sc. in Computer Science, teaching Programming II and Software Engineering.